 Controlling an excavator using only your thoughts sounds like the future – but it is already possible today.
-For the first time at the Ars Electronica Festival 2017, the German construction machinery company Wacker Neuson presented this technical possibility to the general public.
+At the 2017 Ars Electronica Festival, construction equipment manufacturer Wacker Neuson presented this technology to the public for the first time.

-The implementation works in such a way that the user wears a cap fitted with electrodes and, after a short training phase, already implements the excavator movements that he would like to trigger with his thoughts.
-He imagines the desired movement in his mind’s eye and then actually triggers it on the excavator, which is standing at a safe distance.
-Optionally, control is also possible via eye tracking.
+The user wears a cap fitted with electrodes and, after a short training phase, is able to execute the excavator movements he wants to trigger with his thoughts.
+He imagines the desired movement in his mind’s eye and then actually triggers it on the excavator, which is at a safe distance.
+Eye tracking is also an option.

-The first version of this technology was very well received at the Ars Electronica Festival in Linz and impressed users and visitors.
-Due to its success, Wacker Neuson decided to have the control system further developed by Ars Electronica Solutions in order to inspire visitors to the company as well as future employees and to demonstrate future viability.
+The first version of this technology was very well received at the Ars Electronica Festival in Linz, impressing users and visitors alike.
+Based on its success, Wacker Neuson decided to have Ars Electronica Solutions further develop the control system to inspire visitors and future employees and to demonstrate its future viability.

 Garamantis develops interface software

-Garamantis was commissioned to develop middleware at short notice that robustly connects the various interfaces and directly addresses the excavator controls.
+Garamantis was asked to quickly develop middleware that would robustly connect the various interfaces and directly address the excavator’s controls.
 Actions such as turning left and right, raising and lowering the excavator arm and moving the bucket were some of the 8 control commands in total.
-The top priority in everything was safety, as the six-tonne machine must of course not cause any damage.
+Safety was of paramount importance, as the six-tonne machine must not cause any damage.

-Only a few days after the order was placed, Garamantis delivered the software that communicates between the hardware of the electrode cap manufacturer gtec medical engineering, the training monitor and the excavator control system.
+Just a few days after the order was placed, Garamantis delivered the software that communicates between the hardware from electrode cap manufacturer gtec medical engineering, the training monitor and the excavator control system.
 An Arduino with WLAN was installed in the excavator electronics for direct control.
-After installation and testing on site, the brain-computer interface was put into operation and presented in a new form at the CompactDays on 6 and 7 April 2018 at the company headquarters in Hörsching.
+After installation and testing on site, the brain-computer interface was put into operation and presented in its new form at the CompactDays on 6 and 7 April 2018 at the company’s headquarters in Hörsching.